|Products / Services|

 The Indian Parliament has about 790 members from over 40 political parties.
 Each MP represents close to two million citizens.
 Parliament passes 60 Bills a year on average.
 However, MPs do not have trained and high quality research staff or structured institutional support to help them navigate the complexities of various legislations and assess their implications.
 Structured institutional support would help support preparation of MPs for debates in Parliament.

-PRS aims to deepen and broaden the legislative process by providing MPs with the necessary data and analysis for debates in Parliament and for deliberations in committee meetings.
+PRS aims to deepen and broaden the legislative process by providing MPs with the necessary data and analysis for debates in Parliament.
 This is done by synthesising feedback from a range of stakeholders to provide MPs with comprehensive information on an issue.
 The aim is to complement the knowledge base and expertise that already exists in the government, citizen’s groups, businesses, and other research institutions.

 PRS publishes concise analysis of Bills introduced in Parliament, background research notes on issues of national importance, statistics, graphs and data analysis on Parliament activity and legislation.
 Besides this PRS holds interactive sessions for the exchange of ideas on key policy issues between MPs and an expert in the field during Parliamentary session.